Location: Bexleyheath, Kent - South East London borders

 What type of sourdough bread we will be baking? (types of bread typically included in the course)

 Rye Sourdough Bread with Caraway Seeds

 Walnut & Cheese Sourdough Scones

-Full day hands on tuturial in a small group of 3 people (10am start - 5 pm)
+Full day hands on tutorial in a small group of 3 people (10am start - 4 pm approx)

 Course handouts with detailed descriptions of how to make sourdough bread, sourdough starter recipe and useful resources information

 Delicious refreshments - tea or coffee throughout the day, handmade biscuits and light lunch

 3-4 large loaves of bread and bread rolls that you bake on the day (or more !)